Anti-War Veteran Is Furious Trump Is Twisting His Video Protesting Biden's Iraq War Record - Air Force veteran is demanding Trump stop sharing a dated video of him confronting Biden.

-A U.S. Air Force veteran who confronted former Vice President Joe Biden over his war record in March during the Democratic primary is demanding that President Trump stop using a dated viral video of the incident to “misconstrue it” as a gesture of support for the president.
+A U.S. Air Force veteran who confronted former Vice President Joe Biden over his Iraq War record in March during the Democratic primary is demanding that President Trump stop using a dated viral video of the incident to “misconstrue it” as a gesture of support for the president.

 Michael Thurman, 32, is an active member of the anti-war veterans’ organization About Face: Veterans Against The War (formerly called Iraq Veterans Against the War).
 He says it has been “very stressful” and “disconcerting” to see the Trump administration “using veterans as props for their own political gain against the wishes of those veterans, myself included.
 That's beyond wrong.”